 Regarding the Jan.
-25 column by Bill Nemitz,"Uh-oh, bishop, what have you gotten yourself into?"
+25 column by Bill Nemitz,

 Bishop Richard Malone shouldn’t be criticized for diversifying his investment portfolio, but by his recent decision to purchase a strip mall in Portland, Bishop Malone exhibits blatant hypocrisy, even attempting to use a moral theologian to justify his choosing profits over principles.

 Plan B, along with birth control pills and condoms, is now sold from Bishop Malone’s property.
 Plan B is commonly called the “morning-after pill,” and some argue that this pill actually induces an abortion.